Cross Connection Control Program

 How is it regulated?

-The Michigan Department of Environmental Quality (MDEQ) requires water utilities to have a cross connection control program.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) requires water utilities to have a cross connection control program.
 This is defined in Part 14 of the Michigan Safe Drinking Water Act.
-Additionally, the MDEQ has published a Cross Connection Rules Manual which more fully explains Cross Connection Control Programs.
+Additionally, the EGLE has published a Cross Connection Rules Manual which more fully explains Cross Connection Control Programs.
 The Michigan Plumbing Code also has requirements regarding preventing cross connections

 Water Inspectors conduct the site surveys of all commercial and industrial facilities.
 These surveys involve looking at all water lines, uses, and backflow devices.
 All testable backflow devices must be tested annually by a State Certified Tester as required by the Michigan Plumbing Code.